g2384/Life-In-The-UK/Facts.md

 - There are many different venues and musical events that take place across the UK.
 - The **Proms** is an **eight**-week summer season of **orchestral** classical music that takes place in various venues, including the **Royal Albert Hall** in London.
 It has been organised by the British Broadcasting Corporation (BBC) since **1927**. **The Last Night of the Proms** is the most well-known concert and (along with others in the series) is broadcast **on television**.
 - Classical music has been popular in the UK for many centuries.
-- Other types of popular music, including folk music, jazz, pop and music, have flourished in Britain since the **20th** century.
+- Other types of popular music, including folk music, jazz, pop and rock music, have flourished in Britain since the **20th** century.
 - Britain has had an impact on popular music around the world, due to:
   - the **wide use of the English language**,
   - the UK’s **cultural links** with many countries,